retypeapp/retype/guides/integrations.md

 ## Gravatar

-Retype will pull [page author's](../configuration/page.md#author) profile pictures from Gravatar where the specified e-mail address matches a gravatar profile.
+Retype pulls [page author's](../configuration/page.md#author) profile pictures from [Gravatar](https://gravatar.com) where the specified e-mail address matches an existing profile in the service.

 Gravatar integration is enabled by default and can be disabled with [the `integrations.gravatar.enabled: false` project config](../configuration/project.md#gravatarenabled).
-Once disabled, no query for gravatar is made while accessing the built website and the default avatar figure is reverted to a default "person shade" used by retype before the integration was implemented.
+Once disabled, the default avatar figure is reverted to a default "person shade" icon used by Retype before the integration was implemented.

-!!!
-Retype won't fetch gravatars in case a profile picture is chosen via [the page author's `avatar` config](../configuration/page.md#author), even if the link for the image is invalid.
+Retype will not fetch from Gravatar in case a profile picture is chosen via [the page author's `avatar` config](../configuration/page.md#author), even if the link for the image is not valid.
-!!!

-!!!
-Retype can only fetch Gravatar for the profile picture if an e-mail address is assigned to [the page's `author` config](../configuration/page.md#author).
-!!!

 ### Available configuration settings